Deathrain203/Twice-Typscript/README.md

 You can preview the production build with `npm run preview`.

 > To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

+TWICE DATABASE

+Requirements:
+MUST use Typescript.
+MUST have an authentication system.
+MUST have a database (obviously lul).
+MUST implement a like/dislike system.
+MUST include their songs/albums, and a way to play them.

+Front-end:
+Language: Typescript
+Framework: Svelte
+Format: Prettier

+Back-end:
+Framework: Sveltekit
+Web socket: None needed.
+Spotify API
+Database: MongoDB, Backblaze B2 for image hosting
+Auth: Lucia, Oslo.

+Dependencies:
+MongoDB for the database driver
+Mongoose for database interaction
+Lucia-auth
+Oslo

+Deploy:
+Platform: Vercel

+Notes:
+I am a huge ONCE
+This app brings an auth system, type checking with typescript, database operations, and so much more To run the app, have your env file loaded with a backblaze application key, application key ID, have your spotify key, and secret and a mongodb uri